 - 16 oz tomato can Italian-style

 - Heat 1 tbsp olive oil in a large soup pot over medium heat.
 Sauté the yellow onions, carrots, and celery for about 10 minutes, until the onions have browned a bit.
 Add the garlic, tarragon, thyme, and paprika and cook for another 2 minutes.
 Add the tomatoes and stir to de-glaze the pot.

 - Add the broth, lentils, bay leaves, salt and pepper.
 Cover and bring to a boil.
 Once soup is boiling, lower heat to a simmer and cook, covered, for about 45 minutes or until the lentils are tender.

-- Add more water if it looks too thick or cook uncovered for a few minutes if it is too thin.
+- Add more water if it looks too thick or cook uncovered until desired thickness is reached if it is too thin.
 Serve with good, crusty bread.